Fun with USB RS232

 C:\> echo 1 > COM(WHATEVER)

-Notice that the more data you send to the port the longer the your powered device stays powered up.
-To keep your device powered for a longer time, you might want to write a scrip to loop trough it.
+Notice that the more data you send to the port, the longer your powered device stays powered up.
+To keep your device powered for a longer time, you might want to write a script to loop through it.

-Hook this up with twitter and a battery powered nerf gun and everytime someone mention you in twitter, your nerf gun will fire!
+Here’s an idea: Hook this up with Twitter and a battery powered Nerf gun, and every time someone mentions you on Twitter, your Nerf gun will fire!